- About SGSP

 - Center for International Trade and Development

-Alan R. (Randy) Kluver is the Dean of the School of Global Studies and Partnerships at Oklahoma State University.
-As the senior international officer of the University, his role is to develop, implement, and coordinate global education and research projects for the university.
-His responsibilities include oversight of the Study Abroad/National Student Exchange Office, the Center for International Trade and Development, the English Language Institute, Iranian and Persian Gulf Studies, and the academic programs of the School of Global Studies and Partnerships.
+Alan R. (Randy) Kluver is the Associate Provost of Global Partnerships for OSU and Dean of the School of Global Studies and Partnerships at Oklahoma State University.
+As the senior international officer for the University, his role is to develop, implement, and coordinate global education and research projects for the university.
+His responsibilities include oversight of the Study Abroad/National Student Exchange Office, the Center for International Trade Development, the English Language Institute, Iranian and Persian Gulf Studies, and the academic programs of the School of Global Studies and Partnerships.

 Previously, Dr. Kluver served in a variety of roles at Texas A&M University, including Executive Director of Global Partnerships, Director of the Confucius Institute, and Director of the Institute for Pacific Asia.
 He also was Professor of Communication at Texas A&M University.
 He has extensive international experience, having previously taught at Jiangxi Normal University (China), National University of Singapore, and Nanyang Technological University in Singapore.
 In 2017, he was a visiting fellow in the Department of Media and Communication at the University of Canterbury (New Zealand), and in 2012, was the recipient of a Fulbright Administrator’s Award in South Korea.